OrkoHunter/orkohunter/content/author/admin/_index.md

 +++

 Hello!
-I am Himanshu Mishra and this is my personal website.
-In April 2019, I will graduate from IIT Kharagpur, India.
-Professionally, I am a Software Engineer.
-I like to advocate for Open Source.
-I have an affection for all forms of literature.
+I am a final year undergraduate student at IIT Kharagpur, India.
+I love to create Software.
+A few of my open source projects have ended up with a small community around them.
+I spend a lot of time advocating Open Source to people around me.

-I also publish [my blog posts](/post) on this website.
-I categorize them as [Tech](/categories/tech) or [Non-Tech](/categories/non-tech) or sometimes both.
+I have an affection for literature.
+I keep reading and writing in my weekly routine.
+I publish [my blog posts](/post) on this website.
+They are categorized as [Tech](/categories/tech) or [Non-Tech](/categories/non-tech) or sometimes both.